 Keep in mind, I did explain that the business grew to $500,000 in profits by the 20th year, so economic fluctuations aside, the business would have conceivably produced $480,000 in profits in year 19, perhaps $470,000 in year 18, $450,000 in year 17, and so on.

-Again, if the business owner manages to live off the salary provided by the business and manages to invest the business’s profits into 1. real estate, 2. the business itself (for growth and acquisitions), and 3. cash, then it is very possible that by the 20th year, this business owner has a wealth formula that looks something like this:
+Again, if the entrepreneur manages to live off the salary provided by the business and manages to invest the business’s profits into 1. real estate, 2. the business itself (for growth and acquisitions), and 3. cash, then it is very possible that by the 20th year, this business owner has a wealth formula that looks something like this:

 Business Value = $2,500,000